Entanglement C-functions of defects and interfaces in $\mathcal{N}=4$ supersymmetric Yang-Mills theory: Review of the D3/probe D5 system

 where \(T_5\) is the D5-brane tension, \(g\) is the induced metric on the worldvolume of the D5-branes, and \(P[C_4]\) is the pullback of \(C_4\) to the worldvolume.
 Primes denote derivatives with respect to \(z\).
 The Euler--Lagrange equations for \(\q\) and \(x\) following from this action admit solutions of the form

-where \(\m\) and we have used translational symmetry in the \(x\) direction to set \(x(z=0) = 0\).
+where \(\m\) is an integration constant and we have used translational symmetry in the \(x\) direction to set \(x(z=0) = 0\).
 This family of solutions is holographically dual to the codimension-one defect described in section~\ref{sec:intro} and in greater detail below.
 The defect or interface is located at \(x=0\).

 \paragraph{Field theory description.} The QFT holographically dual to the D3/probe D5 system arises as the low-energy description of the brane intersection in figure~\ref{fig:brane_intersection}.
 The description of the dual QFT depends on whether $n_3 = 0$ or $n_3>0$.
 We will discuss both cases.
 For the description of the \(n_3 > 0\) case, we will assume that \(q > 0\).
 The description of the \(q < 0\) case is the same up to an \(x \to - x\) reflection.
 Our results for entanglement entropy and \(C\)-functions given in later sections are valid for either sign of \(q\).